DanielTitkov/url-word-counter/README.md

 # url-word-counter

 Simple program that counts entries of a given token (regular expressions are supported) on pages at given URLs.
 URLs are read one by one from stdin.
+Probably the most convenient way is to use file with URLs as shown below but you also may use echo or just type URLs one by one by hand.

 ## How to use